Incremental Computing

 - Source table historical versions exceed Time Travel retention period

-- Incremental data volume is too large, full computation is actually better
+- Incremental data volume is so large that full computation is more efficient

 Applicable Scenarios

-Incremental computing is the optimal choice when the business simultaneously meets the following conditions:
+Incremental computing is a good fit when the workload meets the following conditions:

 - Computation logic can be described with standard SQL or UDF

-- Data arrives in batches, forming a continuous incremental dataset
+- Data arrives in batches and forms a continuous incremental dataset

-- Does not involve complex time windows (sliding windows, session windows) or Watermark mechanisms
+- The workload does not involve complex time windows (sliding windows or session windows) or Watermark mechanisms

-- Wants to progressively upgrade the data warehouse architecture, gradually verifying near-real-time effects
+- The team wants to upgrade the data warehouse architecture gradually and validate near-real-time results step by step

 Inapplicable Scenarios